LIMON100/Deploy-ML/AutoScript/readme.md

     [Install]
     WantedBy=multi-user.target

+Save and exit the editor

     ExecStart=/usr/bin/python /home/pi/sample.py > /home/pi/sample.log 2>&1

 The permission on the unit file needs to be set to 644 :

     sudo chmod 644 /lib/systemd/system/sample.service